milanbargiel/abweichungenausderzeit/README.md

 ```
 <p>
   Meiner Meinung nach ist diese Uhr viel eher eine künstlerische als gestalterische Arbeit,
-  da sie sich jeglichem effizienten Denken widersetzt.
+  da sie sich jeglichem effizienten Denken widersetzt
   <a target="_blank" href="http://www.uhrsachen.ch/tickdifferent/?p=56">(Link Hersteller)</a>
 </p>
 ```
-The attribute `target="_blank"` specifies that the referenced webpage is going to be opened from within a new tab.
+The attribute `target="_blank"` specifies that the website is going to be opened within a new tab of the browser.
 The attribute `href="..."` specifies the URL of the webpage to be referenced.
-Inside of the tags link text can be specified: `<a target="_blank" href="..."> LINK TEXT HERE </a>`
+Inside of the anchor tags link text can be specified: `<a target="_blank" href="..."> LINK TEXT HERE </a>`

 #### In-text citation
 ```